studiohb/vue-hotel-datepicker/README.md

 An array of strings in this format: `YYYY-MM-DD`.
 All the dates passed to the list will be disabled.

-### disabledDaysOfWeek

-- Type: `Array`
-- Default: `[]`

-An array of strings in this format: `['Monday', 'Tuesday', 'Wednesday', 'Thursday', 'Friday', 'Saturday', 'Sunday']`.
-All the days passed to the list will be disabled.

 ### hoveringTooltip

 - Type: `Boolean` or `Function`